 The modeling of formative assessment as part of the teaching and learning process.

-This module will be taught by

-Sessions will be taught by subject specialist tutors. tutors.
-All power point slides and additional resources used in the sessions will be uploaded to the project web site. , for use during the sessions
+All resources used in the sessions will be uploaded to the project web site.
+In addition, some resources will be made available in hard copy for use during the sessions.

 Preparation readings

-Most sessions include a preparatory set reading which participants should complete before for the session.
+Most sessions include a preparatory set reading which participants should complete before the session.
 Details of the preparation readings are given within each session outline below.

-All the preparation readings can be found in electronic copy on the .
-These will be available in English, Greek and Spanish.
+All the preparation readings can be found in electronic copy on the project web site.
+These are available in English, Greek and Spanish.

-Indicative content for the four module sessions can be found in the sections below.
+Indicative content for the four module sessions can be found in the sections on the following page.